Selling Winning Stocks: Tax Strategies

 One saying I like: you get wealthy through concentration and stay wealthy through diversification.

-Many people have concentrated positions in their brokerage account after dabbling in stocks.
+Many people have concentrated positions in their brokerage accounts after dabbling in stocks.
 Again, we tend to sell losers and let our winners ride.
 Now, they have massive capital gains taxes due if they sell.
 Remember: gains are just on paper until you sell and lock them in.
-But, given that only death and taxes are certain, what might be gained by deferring those capital gains?
+But, given that only death and taxes are inevitable, what might be gained by deferring those capital gains?
 Or…

 Consider the flip side: what if you lost everything?
 The money is not yours until you sell.
-If you dont sell: how bad could it be?
+If you don’t sell: how bad could it be?

 If you can’t afford to lose it all, it is time to diversify.

 How might you do that?
 Next, let’s look at some strategies for diversifying highly appreciated stocks.

 Here are some tax strategies for selling winning stocks:

 - Hold them until you die and get a step up in basis for your heirs